d99kris/nmail/README.md

 Security
 ========

 nmail caches data locally to improve performance.
-By default the cached data is encrypted (`cache_encrypt=1` in main.conf).
-Messages are encrypted using OpenSSL AES256-CBC with a key derived from a random salt and the email account password.
+Cached data can be encrypted by setting by setting `cache_encrypt=1` in main.conf.
+Message databases are then encrypted using OpenSSL AES256-CBC with a key derived from a random salt and the email account password.
 Folder names are hashed using SHA256 (thus not encrypted).

-Using the command line tool `openssl` it is possible to decrypt locally cached messages / headers.
-Example (enter email account password at prompt):

-    openssl enc -d -aes-256-cbc -md sha1 -in ~/.nmail/cache/imap/B5/152.eml

 Storing the account password (`save_pass=1` in main.conf) is *not* secure.
 While nmail encrypts the password, the key is trivial to determine from